xairy/raw-gadget/README.md

 ```

 This error means that the emulated USB device tried to perform a read or write operation on a disabled endpoint.

-This error is usually observed when the host decides to reset the device during its operation.
+This error is usually observed when the host decides to reset the device during its operation, following which the UDC driver disables all enabled endpoints.

-A reset often happens when the device emulation code does something wrong.
+Often, a reset happens when the device emulation code does something wrong.
-For example, provides a bad descriptor that gets rejected by the host.
+For example, provides a bad USB descriptor that is either malformed or inconsistent with the emulated device speed or other parameters.
-As a result, either the UDC driver or the host decides to reset the device.
+As a result, either the UDC driver or the host resets or disconnects the device.

-Note that a reset can happen during normal device operation.
+However, a reset can happen during the normal device operation.
-For example, when the host decides to reconfigure the device.
+For example, the host might decide to reconfigure the device and thus will reset it.
-The UDC driver will then issue a reset event (or [disconnect](https://github.com/xairy/raw-gadget/issues/48) for `dwc2`).
+The UDC driver will then deactivate all endpoints and any attempt to perform an endpoint operation will fail with `ESHUTDOWN`.
-After this, any attempt to perform an endpoint operation will fail with `ESHUTDOWN` until the device emulation code calls `USB_RAW_IOCTL_CONFIGURE` again when handling a new `SET_CONFIGURATION` request.
+When this happens, Raw Gadget will issue a `USB_RAW_EVENT_RESET` event (or `USB_RAW_EVENT_DISCONNECT` [for](https://github.com/xairy/raw-gadget/issues/48) `dwc2`).
-The device emulation code needs to gracefully handle `ESHUTDOWN` and restart enumeration.
+The device emulation code needs to gracefully handle `ESHUTDOWN`, disable all Raw Gadget endpoints when hanlding the `USB_RAW_EVENT_RESET` event, restart enumeration, and reenable the endpoints when handling a new `SET_CONFIGURATION` request.

 ## Projects based on Raw Gadget